hlong24399/DIY-Home-Camera-Project/README.md

   * Camera can be rotated by using remote control, so that you can always find the perfect angle effortlessly.
   * The video can be live-monitored all the time everywhere on the world.
-  * It is a plug-and-play system that came with really simple installation, require no GUI.

 ## Tools needed